mike99mac/nagios-doc/README.md

 </VirtualHost>
 ```

-- Enable the new web server
+- Enable the new web server:

 ```
 $ sudo a2ensite nagios.conf